 What this means is clear: if you earn more than RM3,000 a month and are not currently covered any by life insurance policies, get one.
-The split in tax relief means those who are covered by life insurance policies can claim up to RM1,000 more than in previous years.
-RM3,000 a year means the Government is literally subsidising an individual’s life insurance policy with a RM250 premium per month – that amount can easily provide a six-figure coverage when life takes a turn for the worst.
+The split in tax relief means those who are covered by life insurance policies can claim up to RM1,000 more than in previous years – this additional amount means you can increase the amount of coverage for your insurance plan if life takes a turn for the worse.

 2. Pay off your remaining PTPTN loan before the end of 2018.